Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 /who libera/staff/*
 ```

-Additionally, most staff have the Operator mode in `#libera` to make them easy
+Additionally, most staff have the operator mode in `#libera` to make them easy
 to find when they're connected.
 There are also some robots, currently
 `ChanServ` and `ozone`, with that mode.
 The robots do not answer questions.